jaypunekar/jaypunekar.github.io/_posts/2024-09-04-creating-image-classification-model.md

     item_tfms=RandomResizedCrop(224, min_scale=0.5),
     batch_tfms=aug_transforms())
 dls = cats.dataloaders(path, bs=5)
+# bs=5 is batch size, default batch size is 64, but if you don't have enough data
+# it's better to reduce it.
 ```

 Now, we’re going to train the model using a pre-trained model called "resnet18" as the base.